nosykretts/todofancy-frontend/README.md

 # todo-fancy

-> Maintain you everyday todo
+> Maintain you everyday todo.

+This is frontend version of this todo API repository  https://github.com/nosykretts/todo-rest-api

 ## Build Setup